ceva24/havenplanner/docs/README.md

 -   Enter character details, including personal quest with the option to toggle visibility
 -   Select character items
 -   Save and share characters with a shareable link
+-   See all character ability cards and select unlocked ones

 ### Not yet implemented

--   See all character ability cards, mark unlocked ones and select augments
+-   Character ability card augments
 -   Show selected perks and the resulting attack modifier deck composition
 -   Locked characters and items
--   Forgotten Circles, Jaws of the Lion, Crimson Scales and Frosthaven
+-   Content from Forgotten Circles, Jaws of the Lion, Crimson Scales and Frosthaven

 ## 💻 Development